 Somerset County Soil & Water Conservation District

 - 2013 TROUT SALE!
 The deadline for the trout sale is May 10, 2013.
 Prices for Brook Trout or Rainbow Trout are the same as last year.
 PICK UP DAY for trout will be Wednesday May 15.
-For more information, see Somerset County Soil & Water District.
+For more information, see Somerset County Soil and Water Conservation District website.

 Discover Gorgeous Gardens!

 - The Coastal Maine Botanical Gardens invite you to experience their spectacular 250 acres of gardens and landscapes.
 Their gardens and wild spaces are uniquely beautiful and always full of surprises, including 11,000 tulips in the spring!

 If you’re a Maine resident, stop by (with ID) for free admission during Maine Days at the Gardens, 9:00-5:00 throughout Memorial Day weekend, May 25-27.